benfrick/docs-portfolio/src/doc/commerce/customization/use-customization.md

 >- It's recommended that the **Edit Design** CTA be always active on the PDP.
 >- You can initialize and interact with the Builder API prior to showing the Builder UX.
 See [Load the Builder UX](#load-the-builder-ux-and-listen-for-updates) for more.

-### Step 2d: Show Size Selection Grid
+### Step 2d: Show Gender and Size Options

-Show the consumer all of the possible sizes for the product and, from those, which sizes are available for purchase.
-Also, allow them to make a size selection.
+Show the consumer all of the possible gender and size options for the product.
+From the possible sizes, show them which sizes are available for purchase.
+Allow the consumer to make their gender and size selections.

+- Display the gender selection
 - Display the size selection grid by calling the .. method of the Builder API like:
+- Use the `setSizeAnswer` method of the Builder to send the answers to the size-related questions.

 #### Step 2e: Show 'Add to Cart' CTA